-As of September 30, 2022, 2021 and 2020, the Medical Center had total long-term liabilities outstanding of \$16.5 million, \$20.5 million, and \$8.8 million respectively.
+As of September 30, 2023, 2022 and 2021, the Medical Center had total long-term liabilities outstanding of \$10.0 million, \$16.5 million, and \$20.5 million, respectively.
 The following table summarizes the Medical Center's long-term debt, which is presented in more detail in Note 5 of the basic financial statements:

-2022 2021 2020 Estimated third party settlements \$ 10,547,035 \$ 18,762,191 \$ 7,219,040 Other liabilities 5,908,413 1,692,433 1,629,343 Total noncurrent liabilities \$ 16,455,448 \$ 20,454,624 \$ 8,848,383 Economic Factors
+2023 2022 2023 2022 2022 2021 Estimated third party settlements \$ 4,006,072 \$ 10,547,035 \$ 18,762,191 Other liabilities 6,002,901 5,908,413 1,692,433 Total noncurrent liabilities \$ 10,008,973 \$ 16,455,448 \$ 20,454,624

+Economic Factors

-COVID-19 Pandemic - On March 11, 2020 Mayor Bowser of the District of Columbia (the District) declared public health emergency due to the COVID-19 pandemic.
+COVID-19 Pandemic - On March 11, 2020, Mayor Bowser of the District of Columbia (the District) declared public health emergency due to the COVID-19 pandemic.
 As a part of this declaration of public health emergency the Medical Center began coordinating with other agencies regarding preparation to meet the surge requirements mandated by the District.
 On March 27, 2020 The Coronavirus Aid, Relief, and Economic Security (CARES) Act was passed by Congress and the CARES Act provides funding to providers during this time of pandemic.
 The Surgeon General, on March 17, 2020, advised a halt to all hospital elective procedures to ensure resources are available to treat patients with coronavirus (COVID-19).
 In addition to halting all hospital elective procedures, the District of Columbia Department of Health (DC Health) recommended that all elective medical procedures, non-urgent hospital and outpatient visits, and non- urgent dental procedures be postponed to preserve health care capacity as the community mitigation strategies worked to flatten the epidemic curve.
 The Medical Center adhered to every regulation imposed by Federal or the District.
-The Medical Center experienced the impact of COVID-19 most of FY20 and into FY21 as the surge continued.
+The Medical Center experienced the impact of COVID-19 most of FY2020 and into FY2021 as the surge continued.
 The Medical Center will continue to monitor the impact of the ongoing COVID-19 pandemic.
-The Medical Center has required that all staff receive the COVID-19 vaccination, unless an approved exemption is received.
+The Medical Center has required that all staff receive the COVID-19 vaccination unless an approved exemption is received.

-In addition to the COVID-19 pandemic, in 2022 the medical community was hit by the Monkey pox and Ebola pandemic.
+In addition to the COVID-19 pandemic, in 2022 the medical community was hit by the Monkey Pox and Ebola pandemic.
 However, there was no impact on the Medical Center.
-The Medical Center is continuing to monitor the effects of these pandemics.